- Free and open source software

 Now, you can snap your layouts with the guide manager for exact positioning giving it a clean, polished look.
 The key here is finding where to snap to via the layout guidelines.

 Also, there are refreshing changes in how you resize and distribute elements.

 Adding data in QGIS 3 could have been just another set of random buttons.
 But QGIS 3 takes a massive leap forward with the Data Source manager

 The unified data source manager transcends beyond a single format.
-Without restrictions, you can connect to GIS data sources including ArcGIS online features vector, raster and more.
+Without restrictions, you can connect to GIS data sources including ArcGIS online features vector, raster, and more.

-In addition, the QGIS browser panel adds easier functionality to find data then drag and drop in your map canvas.
+Also, the QGIS browser panel adds easier functionality to find data then drag and drop in your map canvas.

 15 Make geoprocessing great again